opendata-stuttgart/devices.sensor.community/README.md

 If you don't have a Github account download the two files via the `Raw` button directly right over their source code.
 Send us your file with the translation to "tech (at) sensor.community".

 ## Configuration file
-Default configuration settings (set from `webapp/default_settings.py`) are suitable for running in non-production Docker environment.
+The default configuration settings are set in`webapp/default_settings.py`.
 If you need to override any configuration variables, you can create `webapp/config.py` file based off `webapp/config.py.dist`.

-Additionally, when running outside of docker, `.flaskenv` file is required.
+Additionally, `.flaskenv` file is required.
 Basic development environment file can be copied from `.flaskenv.dist`.

 ## virtualenv setup